 Any major in any year of college can find something to improve your quarantine semester.

 Maybe you like to snack while cram writing a paper and crumbs collect overtime.
-Try a mini desk vacuum like this cute and functional ladybug desk cleaner.
+Try a mini desk vacuum.
+We’re all about that skincare, but we’ve been neglecting our computer care.
 Without a keyboard cover, crumbs and dust can accumulate under a keyboard overtime.
 You wouldn’t want to write a paper with a broken “t” key.
 Compressed air blows away all the grim in seconds to make keyboards, vents and fans new to keep your computer running longer.

 An online or hybrid semester means you’ll spend a lot of time on camera.
 If you’re looking for security or a broken camera excuse, try some webcam covers that offer function and fun.
 They range from sliders to clip-on’s and offer a simple, reusable solution over a piece of tape.
-Buy a pack of black sliding ones or snag something personal like a jump-roping avocado or astronauts.
+Buy a pack of black sliding ones or snag something personal like a jump-roping avocado, astronauts or pandas.

 For slow typing, Netflix bingers or students with disabilities, keeping up with the professor’s lecture may be the hardest part of online classes.
 If your university doesn’t record the lecture, a speech-to-text device might be your grade saver.
 Record your lecture and focus on what works best for you, whether that’s asking questions in class, writing down the most important parts or secretly catching the next episode of The Umbrella Academy.
 Try one out for free here.

 Sitting at a desk all day means hunching over laptops and phones.
 Look to buy some stands for monitors, laptops and phones to keep your head up and your back straight.
-You’ll create an ergonomic space designed for your comfort over the long hours of lab work, math problems, reading or writing.
+Every college student needs an ergonomic space designed for your comfort over the long hours of lab work, math problems, reading or writing.
 Some laptop stands even include storage space, so you can lay in bed and have all your important paperwork tucked safely into a shelf instead of wrinkled somewhere under a blanket.

 With classes online, this means all your academic interactions will be through your laptop.
 Staring at a screen for prolonged hours can lead to fatigued eyes and reduce the quality of sleep.
 Save your eyes and buy a pair of blue light glasses.
 To test if the glasses block blue light, the glasses should come with a tiny blue light and a card.
 Place the glasses in front of the card and shine the light through the glasses.
 If there is a shadow on the card and the light doesn’t shine right through, that means they work.
 Choose from cat-eye, square, clear or tortoiseshell frames to express yourself.
 No prescription is necessary for this easy eyesight saving life hack.